See, I've never asked anyone for one but someone asked me...lol

 One of my friend who is also a doctor here.
 Was asked for his medical report so he did provide larkee walaiy such.
 And when he asked for her medical report it was turn off for them.

 In Qatar, recently a rule has been established that both the parties undergo a set of physical medical tests before nikah.
-I did not understand the wisdom behind this until now :D You wouldn't have to go through the awkward process of asking or giving medical reports during the rishta process, the govt does it for you lol
+I did not understand the wisdom behind this until now You wouldn’t have to go through the awkward process of asking or giving medical reports during the rishta process, the govt does it for you lol

 unless you are sherlock holmes, how can you justify what ever report is provided to you is not tampered or actually made in china in less then $1 (you can get papers, inks similar watermarks and all that).